AsterYujano/Access-Control-Lists/README.md

 access-list [access-list-number] [permit/deny] [protocol] [host/source source-wildcard|any] [destination destination-wildcard|any]
 ```

+It is possible to add "eq [protocol]" to specify which one to permit/deny.

 In an extended list, provide the source and the destination.
 The destination is the last one to be written.
 Put IP in the protocol place acts as list all the different protocols.